PhilLAL/waltz-docs/docs/user_guide.md

-3. Left panel with Devices tree widget (the root is the REST API server name) with filter by text, Device's Control Widget with filter by text and description widget.
+3. Left panel with Devices tree widget (the root is the REST API server name) with filter by text, Device's Control Widget with filter by text, Description widget and Toolbar.

-4. Main view with the Dashboard tab;
+4. Right panel (collapsed by default) - User's actions log;

-5. Right panel (collapsed by default) - User's actions log.
+5. Main view with the Dashboard tab.

 ![panels](images/panels.png)

 ## 1 Top toolbar
 On the left it contains the following menu items:

 -  user's name with "Settings" and "Sign out" subitems;
 -  Tools with "Scripting" subitem;
 -  "Help" with links to "About" and "User docs".

-#### 1.1 Scripting tab
+### 1.1 Scripting tab
 You can write and execute javascripts here.

 ![tab_scripting](images/tab_scripting.png)